TwilioDevEd/voice-javascript-sdk-quickstart-node/README.md

 - [ngrok](https://ngrok.com/download) - this is used to expose your local development server to the internet.
 For more information, read [this Twilio blog post](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html).
 - A WebRTC enabled browser (Google Chrome or Mozilla Firefox are recommended).
 Edge and Internet Explorer will not work for testing.

-### Create a TwiML Application and Purchase a Phone Number
+### Create a TwiML Application, Purchase a Phone Number, Create an API Key

 1. [Create a TwiML Application in the Twilio Console](https://www.twilio.com/console/voice/twiml/apps).
 Once you create the TwiML Application, click on it in your list of TwiML Apps to find the TwiML App SID.
 You will need this SID for your `.env` file. **Note:** You will need to configure the Voice "REQUEST URL" in your TwiML App later.
 2. [Purchase a Voice phone number](https://www.twilio.com/console/phone-numbers/incoming).
 You will need this phone number in [E.164 format](https://en.wikipedia.org/wiki/E.164) for your `.env` file.